naturesdata/CorrelationProject/README.md

 ```
 bash jobs/inter-counts-table.sh comp-dicts 1e-100 0 5 domain
 ```
-*See Table 1 in the supplemental materials under "Counting All The Comparisons By Domain" for resource usage information for this command.* Rather than comparing counts by data type (numeric or nominal), this will create intermediate counts tables by domain (ADNIMERGE, Expression, or MRI).
+*See Table 1 in the supplemental materials under "Counting All The Comparisons By Domain" for resource usage information for this command.* Rather than comparing counts by data type (numeric or nominal), this command will create intermediate counts tables by domain (ADNIMERGE, Expression, or MRI).
 The counts in all the intermediate tables can be added together into one by executing the following:
 ```
 bash jobs/counts-table.sh data-type
 bash jobs/counts-table.sh domain